reaktor/chef-ruby_pkg/README.md

 Usage
 -----

-This cookbook is intended to be used with the included knife-solo or Vagrant setup (although you *can* use the cookbook directly by adding it to run_list or by including it in your own cookbooks).
+The easiest way to build the Ruby package is by using the included knife-solo or Vagrant setup.
+You can of course use the cookbook also directly by adding it to run_list or by including it in your own cookbooks.

 To use knife-solo or Vagrant you need to use the full [source repository](https://github.com/reaktor/chef-ruby_pkg) version.
 You can download and extract a [tarball release](https://github.com/reaktor/chef-ruby_pkg/tags) or clone the git repository: